 Bab Al Qasr Hotel was a beautiful property where we put up at during our trip to Abu Dhabi and it exceeded all our expectation!
 The fairly new Morrocan and Emirati-themed hotel ticked all the right boxes for us – outstanding Middle Eastern food, very comfortable and tastefully furnished rooms, warm hospitality, super prompt service and a rare view of the Emirates Palace from our room on the 14th floor!
 You can probably guess how beautiful the view would be at night once the lights go on and the city looks dreamy with glittering lights everywhere.
 Love!

 The hotel was also very conveniently located right next to the Etihad towers and in close proximity to the Marina Mall.
 This ensured that we weren’t too far from where we needed to be.
 Also, did I mention that the hotel houses a private beach at the back of its premises? 😉 Being close to the beach on a holiday is always a good idea!

 UAE has a typical hot desert climate which means that temperature rises to more than 40 degrees Celcius during summers.
 Temperature is at its peak from June to September, coupled with extreme humidity and intermittent sandstorms.
 So it is obvious that this is the least favourable time for travelling to Abu Dhabi or any part of the UAE.
 The period from November to March sees the temperature drop considerably, making it the best time to visit Abu Dhabi.
 During this time, the morning sun is more bearable than the rest of the year and evenings are nice and pleasant.
 However, also keep in mind that the cooler months are also very dry as humidity drops.
 So make sure to keep your body well hydrated and your skin well moisturized.

-Here is a short video montage of our travel adventures in Abu Dhabi.
-Please do Like, Share & Subscribe for more such videos.
+Here is a short video montage of our fun filled 3 days in Abu Dhabi.
+Please do watch and share the video & subscribe to our channel for more such content!